guillermomartinezmonzon/unsplash-pics/README.md

 ### Search Page

-In search page ("/") a random list of images is displayed automatically.
+In SearchPage ("/") a random list of images is displayed automatically.

 You can use the search bar to search images on Unsplash API.